zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

   can be used after :c:func:`k_work_cancel()` is invoked (from an ISR)` to confirm completion of an ISR-initiated cancellation.

-Submitting a Delayable Work Item
+Scheduling a Delayable Work Item
 ================================

 A delayable work item is defined using a variable of type :c:struct:`k_work_delayable`.
 It must be initialized by calling :c:func:`k_work_init_delayable`.

-There are two APIs that submit delayable work:
+There are two APIs that submit work after a delay:

 * :c:func:`k_work_schedule()` (or :c:func:`k_work_schedule_for_queue()`)
   schedules work to be executed at a specific time or after a delay.
 Further